ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 This node flattens nested ``div`` and ``span`` elements such that no ``div`` ends up containing a ``div`` and no ``span`` ends up containing a ``span``.
-It also removes any ``p`` elements that specify a ``region`` attribute that differs from a specified region on an ancester element.
+It also removes any ``p`` elements that specify a ``region`` attribute that differs from a specified region on an ancestor element.

 If nested ``div`` or ``span`` elements might be present in a document, the Denester node should be used to flatten them before passing them to the